-Ballantrae Bowling green started
+Ballantrae Bowling Green started

-Diseased salmon found in the Stinchar
+Diseased salmon found in River Stinchar

 1887 River Stinchar

 School Board resolved to abolish fees for the infant class and Standards I to V from 1st October.
 Fees also reduced to a farthing a month for Standard VI and EX VI.
 This was designed to eventually establish free education.